mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

         .name("MissingItemStateSink")
         .uid("MissingItemStateSink");
 ```
-Here we create two side outputs one for missing user state and one for the items state.
-Then from our output stream
+Here we create two side outputs - one for missing user events and one for the items events.
-we extract the side outputs and print them.
+Then from within the output stream we extract the side outputs and print it.

-[Note:] At this point it's also worth highlighting the use of `name` and `uid` for each operator.
+**[Note:]** It's also worth highlighting the use of `name` and `uid` for each operator.
 Specifying names for your operators can be considered as best practise for your Flink Job
 This is useful to easier identify the operator on the Flink UI and also in cases you need to use savepoints to resume your job, after a code modification or scaling requirement (more on that later.)
-You can find the full implementation as always under the `v3` package [here](https://github.com/polyzos/pulsar-flink-stateful-streams/tree/main/src/main/java/io/ipolyzos/compute/v3)
+You can find the full implementation under the `v3` package [here](https://github.com/polyzos/pulsar-flink-stateful-streams/tree/main/src/main/java/io/ipolyzos/compute/v3)

 We have covered a lot so far.
-So take a moment to walkthrough our implementation and what we have achieved so far.
+So let's take a moment and walk through the implementation and what we have achieved so far.
 As a quick recap:
-1. We have created 3 input sources that consume data from 3 different pulsar topics
+1. We have created 3 input sources that consume data from 3 different Pulsar topics
-2. The `orders` topic is a realtime stream and the `users` and `orders` topics are changelog streams (i.e maintain the last state per key)
+2. The `orders` topic is a realtime event stream. `Users` and `orders` topics are changelog streams (i.e maintain the last state per key)
-3. We have used Flink's process function along with Flink's state to enrich the input `orders` stream with the further information from the `users
+3. We leverage Flink's process function along with Flink's state to enrich the input `orders` event stream `user` and `item` events.
- and `items` topics
-4. We have introduced Side Outputs to handle records for which state is not present and we don't have additional information.
-In a real life scenario you can sent an email to a user for their order without their email information, right?
+4. We introduced Side Outputs to handle events with no matching keys in the user or items state.
+In a real life scenario you can't email a user without their email information or before you have verified they have given consent, right?

-After we have comprehend the above logic, we are left with one question - how we deal with fault-tolerance - to deal
+We are left one open question - how we provide Fault-tolerance guarantees for our streaming job.
-with scenarios were our state grows quite big and/or our job crashes and we need to recover fast.
+We want to account for scenarios that our state grows quite large to fit in memory and/or our job crashes, and we need to recover fast.

-## 4. Working towards fault tolerance
+## 4. Making our job Fault Tolerant
+> Checkpoints make state in Flink fault tolerant by allowing state and the corresponding stream positions to be recovered, thereby giving the application the same semantics as a failure-free execution.

+We can easily enable checkpoints by applying some configuration option.
+We will enable the required configuration option and along with that
+we will also add a Restart Strategy to let Flink try and restart a job upon an Exception.
+Combining a Restart Strategy with Checkpoints gives our job the ability to recover in case of an Exception - for example due to temporary connection error.
+For critical exceptions that will continually kill our job the best approach will be to apply kill the job, apply some fix and recover with a [savepoint](https://nightlies.apache.org/flink/flink-docs-master/docs/ops/state/savepoints/)

 Setup the following configurations
 ```shell